 One of the most ancient forms of oppression and hierarchy is patriarchy: the division of humans into two rigid gender roles and the domination of men over women.
 But patriarchy is not natural or universal.
 Many societies have had more than two gender categories, and have allowed their members to change gender.
 Some even created respected spiritual roles for those who did not fit into either of the primary genders.
 The majority of prehistoric art depicts people who are either of no determinate gender or people with ambiguous, exaggerated combinations of masculine and feminine traits.
 In such societies, gender was fluid.
+It was something of a historic coup to enforce the notion of two fixed, idealized genders that we now consider natural.
+Speaking in strictly physical terms, many perfectly healthy people are born intersexed, with male and female physiological characteristics, showing that these categories exist on a fluid continuum.
+It makes no sense to make people who do not fit easily into one category feel as though they are unnatural.

-&lt;sup>4 Amy Goodman, "Louisiana Official: Federal Gov't Abandoned New Orleans," Democracy Now, September 7, 2005.
+5Amy Goodman, "Louisiana Official: Federal Gov't Abandoned New Orleans," Democracy Now, September 7, 2005.
 Fox News, CNN, and The New York Times all falsely reported murders and roving gangs of rapists in the Superdome, where refugees gathered during the storm.
 (Aaron Kinney, "Hurricane Horror Stories," Salon.com)

-&lt;sup>5 Jesse Walker ("Nightmare in New Orleans: Do disasters destroy social cooperation?"
+6Jesse Walker ("Nightmare in New Orleans: Do disasters destroy social cooperation?"
 Reason Online, September 7, 2005) cites the studies of sociologist E.L.
 Quarantelli, who has found that "After the cataclysm, social bonds will strengthen, volunteerism will explode, violence will be rare..."